ThatJamGuy/SCP-CB-Revival/README.md

 ![image](https://github.com/user-attachments/assets/6191c963-e6da-43e7-9efd-66b3f76b4f7d)

-> [!NOTE]
+> [!WARNING]
-> This project is very unfinished, so don't expect a whole lot from this repo!
+> This project is very new, so everything is subject to change.

 # Planned Features
 SCP:CB Revival has multiple planned features or changes, some that slightly deviate from the original to give a more modernized experience.
 Some features are:
+- A complete graphics overhaul, with modern lighting and volumetrics
+- Some extra additions to make the environment more convincing
 - Fixes to bugs present in the original
-- A complete graphics overhaul, with modern lighting and volumetrics
 - More advanced NPC AI
 - Modding support
 - Multiplayer